- Symptoms & Signs

-need medical attention.
-Human bites consist of a range of injuries; they include intentionally inflicted bites, but also any injury caused by coming in contact with the teeth
+- Human bites consist of a range of injuries, including intentionally inflicted bites, but also any injury caused by coming in contact with the teeth of another person.

 Human bites can be either accidental or intentional.

 - Intentional bite injury: This generally happens during fights and can result in a wide range of injuries from minor bruising to partial loss of body parts (for example, ears or nose).
 Unfortunately, this can also be an injury seen in child abuse, sexual abuse, and self-mutilation.

 - Closed fist injuries: This bite occurs when someone punches another person in the mouth or, occasionally, accidentally strikes another in the mouth during sports or horseplay.
 These bites can cause damaging hand injuries and can be very serious if not properly treated.
 It is important to share this information with your healthcare professional as a cut secondary to contact with a person's mouth is treated significantly different from a cut due to a sharp surface or knife.

 - Accidental bites: Typical head or other body part bites occur when clashing with another person's tooth.
 These can be minor or, in the case of a head wound in young children, very serious.

 - "I didn't know it was a bite!" category: Yes, we frequently run the risk of problems from doing things to ourselves that technically qualify as bites.
 For example, it is not a good idea to bite your nails because this can lead to an infection known as paronychia or a hangnail.
 Similarly, it is almost a reflex to suck on wounds or to kiss a child's boo-boo, but if you introduce mouth bacteria, it could lead to problems such as an infection.